 Selective Laser Trabeculoplasty

-Drug therapy is the most common form of treatment for open-angle glaucoma, but sometimes there are side effects and medication isn’t effective for all patients or may need to be combined with laser treatment.
+Drug therapy is the most common form of treatment for open-angle glaucoma, but sometimes there are side effects and medication isn’t effective and you may also need laser treatment.

 Laser Peripheral Iridotomy